 Rice Grist Mill Lake City, TN.
 This 18th Century Rice Grist Mill was originally constructed in 1798 in Union County.
 The mill was later dismantled and rebuilt on Clear Creek in 1935, where it sits today.

 The mill is a two-story log structure with a wooden water wheel.
 Water is channeled from the top of the wheel and pours over allowing the wheel to turn.
+Read the blog post.

 Old District Number 8 Schoolhouse